 Hotel owners today are faced with high standards for the buildings they manage and maintain.
 Your guests want an experience, but you need solutions that balance stylish appeal with functionality.
 To find the best hotel cladding solution, many hospitality designers turn to Architectural Wall Panels by Nichiha.
-Nichiha's wall panel product line, made entirely of fiber cement, helps to protect and enhance their hotel design.
+Nichiha's wall panel product line, made entirely of fiber-cement, helps to protect and enhance their hotel design.

-What follows are a few of the most refreshing design ideas we’ve come across to help inspire your next project.
+Below are a few of the most refreshing design ideas we’ve come across to help inspire your next project.

 Mixing materials on hotel exterior designs creates a dynamic look your guests will notice.
 But using multiple types of exterior cladding can get pricey for hotel owners.
-That’s why fiber cement is such a popular material for residential and commercial buildings today: It comes with plenty of options for styling your exterior.
+That’s why fiber-cement is such a popular material for residential and commercial buildings today.
+It comes with plenty of options for styling your exterior.

 The Nichiha VintageWood series is a low-maintenance cladding that gives this hotel an updated, fresh face, and won’t require the maintenance that other building materials might.
 Wood, for instance, requires yearly upkeep and most exterior panels will need to be refinished at least every two years.

-With Nichiha fiber cement architectural wall panels, periodic cleaning with water is all the maintenance needed.
+With Nichiha fiber-cement architectural wall panels, periodic cleaning with water is all the maintenance needed.
 Plus, Nichiha comes with a 15-year Surface Warranty, so you don’t have to worry about damage to the surface of your panels.

 Everyone loves the look of wood, but for hotel designs, a real wood exterior requires more maintenance than building owners might have time for.
-That’s why fiber cement architectural wall panels have become such a popular choice for hotel exterior designs.
+That’s why fiber-cement architectural wall panels have become such a popular choice for hotel exterior designs.

-Fiber cement cladding from Nichiha offers hotel owners a full menu of finishes so that you can get any look you want without a labor-intensive installation process or excessive upkeep in the years that follow.
+Fiber-cement cladding from Nichiha offers hotel owners a full menu of finishes so that you can get any look you want without a labor-intensive installation process or excessive upkeep in the years that follow.

 This exterior design features VintageWood cladding from Nichiha in Cedar.
 Using both vertical and horizontal cladding placement gives the building a sleek, luxurious appearance, which would be a hassle to maintain with real wood panels.